-The first night out, I was sent down to Montgomery, Ala., about four days before the march started.
+The first night out, I was sent down to Montgomery, Alabama, about four days before the march started.
 I was Deputy Attorney General at the time, which is, on the organization chart, the second highest-ranking officer in the [Justice] Department; it requires Presidential nomination and Senate confirmation.
-And my assignment was to protect the order of a U.S. Federal judge who prescribed the fashion in which people could march from Selma to Montgomery, along a public highway.
+My assignment was to protect the order of a U.S. federal judge who prescribed the fashion in which people could march from Selma to Montgomery, along a public highway.
 It was litigated for quite a while and came up with the solution that 50 people could be chosen and march two abreast.
-If you see the movie Selma, which I recommend, it's about the courage and beauty of the people there who were tired of the sheriff who liked to walk his horses over their bodies-a man named [Jim] Clark.
+If you see the movie Selma, which I recommend-the movie Selma, is about Selma [Alabama]: It's about the courage and beauty of the people there, who were tired of the sheriff who liked to walk his horses over their bodies-a man named Clark.
 No relation that I'm aware of!
 If there is, I disclaim it now.
 Not that had I been in his shoes, I might not have been the same.

 But the march was an interesting occasion, a study in the character, the moral character, of our society.
-The FBI, which always requires someone who wants to know the truth to be carefully observed in his statements, told me that there were 1,200 men who had served lengthy convictions in prison for white racist crime against African-Americans, who had come to this Selma-Montgomery area-1,200.
-They were out of prison now, and they had rifles on the rack on the back of the cabin of their pickup trucks.
-And the Bureau, whose assumptions I don't usually follow, was saying they intended to use those rifles if they got a chance.
+The FBI, which always requires someone who wants to know the truth to be carefully observed in his statements, told me that there were 1,200 men, who had served lengthy convictions in prison for white racist crime against African Americans, who had come to this Selma-Montgomery area-1,200.
+They were out of prison now, and they had rifles on the rack in the back of the cabin of their pickup trucks.
+And the [assumption of the Bureau, whose assumptions I don't usually follow, was that they intended to use those rifles if they got a chance.